vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ![plot of chunk tune_gridSearchVisualized](figs/tune/tune_gridSearchVisualized.png)

-Let's take another closer look at the example above.
-The parameter grid has to be a named list, where every entry has to be named according to the corresponding parameter of the underlying R function (in this case "ksvm" from the kernlab package, see its respective help page).
-Its value is a vector of feasible values for this hyperparameter.
-The complete grid is just the cross-product of all feasible values.
+Let's take a closer look at the example above.
+The parameter grid has to be a named list and every entry has to be named according to the corresponding parameter of the underlying R function (in this case "ksvm" from the kernlab package, see its respective help page).
+The value of each entry is a vector of feasible values for this hyperparameter.
+The complete grid is simply the cross-product of all feasible values.

-(Please note whenever parameters in the underlaying R functions should be passed within a list structure *mlr* tries to give you direct access to each parameter and get rid of the list structure -- Like this is the case with `ksvm`)
+Please note that whenever parameters in the underlying R functions should be passed within a list structure, **mlr** tries to give you direct access to each parameter and get rid of the list structure.
+This is the case for example with `ksvm`.

 Tune now simply performs the cross-validation for every element of the cross-product and selects the one with the best mean performance measure.

-Unfortunately, it's not clear, how reliable the results are.
-One might want to find out, if the configurations vary for slightly different data sets.
+Unfortunately, it's not clear how reliable the results are.
+One might want to find out if the configurations vary for slightly different data sets.
-A good approach for getting a better feeling of the best parameter setting would be a nested cross-validation.
+A good approach for getting a better feeling of the best parameter setting is a nested cross-validation.

 ### Nested Cross Validation

-Let's run a nested CV with 5 folds in the outer loop and 3 folds in the inner loop on the example from above.
+Let's run a nested CV with 5 folds in the outer loop and 3 folds in the inner loop on the above example.

 ```splus